 - Treat teachers with respect and give teachers recognition for the hard job they do (what other professional has to work with 25 clients all in one room, all day, five days a week?).

 - Keep the lines of communication open.
 Planned meetings, informal discussions and a home log book can all help overcome difficulties more effectively than simply leaving them for the teacher to ‘fix’.

 - Offer teachers praise, where appropriate, for a job well done.
 We all appreciate positive feedback in our work.

-- If you can, offer to help out in the class (but don’t be offended if at first teachers decline your offer: it can be distracting for children to have parents in the classroom until they are settled).
+- If you can, offer to help out in the class (but don’t be offended if the teacher declines your offer: it can be distracting for children to have parents in the classroom especially when they are still settling in).